Skip to main content

 What are they?

-An Enduring Power of Guardianship covers personal matters (including your living arrangements) and medical matters in circumstances when you lose capacity to make decisions for yourself.
+An Enduring Power of Guardianship covers personal matters (including your living arrangements) and medical matters in circumstances when you lose the capacity to make decisions for yourself.

 What is capacity?